mikeh-dev/KartCheck/README.md

 Model validation error messages could do with some styling work.

 The enging and chassis forms are not matching as was in the middle of restyling similair to the show view but wanted to move onto a new project which had the potentail to go live.

+App was live on Digital Ocean whilst in development.

 -----------------